KevinKra/Notes/certifications/aws/developer/resource2.md

 - Describe a `Map`.
 - Describe a `Set`.
 - Does each item in a set need to be unique?
+- What three types do sets support?
 - If two tables, in two different regions, share the same table namespace are they the same table?
-- What HTTP response do you get when a write to the a DynamoDB table has occurred and is durable.
+- What HTTP response do you get when a write to a DynamoDB table has occurred and is durable.
 - Is it possible to get a stale response that doesn't reflect the current state of the table?
 - Do strongly consistent reads have a higher latency than eventually consistent reads?
 - Are strongly consistent reads supported on the global secondary index?